Skip to Content

 How Does Asbestos Exposure Happen?

 Asbestos exposure can happen in many ways.
 One of the most common ways to come into contact with asbestos is through asbestos-containing products.
-This may happen on the job, for people like construction workers.
-It can also happen at home, while renovating or using consumer products.
+This may happen on the job, like construction workers using asbestos construction products.
+It could also happen at home while renovating a house or using asbestos consumer products.
 Although no level of exposure is safe, long-term exposure increases the risk of asbestos cancer.

 Individuals who know they have been exposed to asbestos should inform their doctor as soon as possible.
 Proactive monitoring may help increase the likelihood of early detection.
 Asbestos cancer patients diagnosed in early stages often have better prognoses than those diagnosed at later stages.